 To further diagnose the problem, change how the picture fills the screen.
 Find the button on the TV remote labeled "WIDE", "ASPECT", "P SIZE", or "ZOOM", and push it to change the mode.
 Do this several times and see if the lines or bars change position with the picture.
 If the abnormal lines or bars remain stationary in every mode, then the problem is in the TV.
 Ninety percent of the time, the problem can be fixed by replacing the display panel.
 Otherwise, replacing the main signal board will solve the problem.

 If you are not sure whether you should fix the TV or buy a new one, read Is My TV Worth Fixing?

 One or more thin (pin stripe), solid, vertical lines of any color - or many thin, solid, vertical lines of random colors

 These symptoms mean there is something is wrong with either the display panel, one of the address printed circuit boards, or an electrical connection between them.
 The best way to fix it is to eliminate all of the possibilities by replacing the whole panel.
 The new panel will come as an assembly with all of the printed circuit boards it needs, all hooked up and ready to go.
-(For plasma TVs see Replacing Plasma Display Panels.
-For LCD or LED TVs see How To Replace LCD and LED Panels.)
+(For plasma TVs see How to Replace a Plasma Display Panel.
+For LCD or LED TVs see How To Replace an LCD and LED Panel.)